wasp-lang/wasp/waspc/README.md

 NOTE: If building of your commit is suddenly taking much longer time, it might be connected with cache on Travis/AppVeyor.

+## Documentation
+External documentation, for users of Wasp, is hosted in [separate repo](https://wasp-lang.github.io/web/docs/language/getting-started).

+Make sure to update it when changes modify how Wasp works.

 ## Other

 Wasp ascii art used in the title is from https://www.asciiart.eu/animals/insects/bees, author: Stef00.